President: Nelson Schwartzentruber

 Sue Adsit Office Hours 1-4 pm on Tuesdays or call 315-376-7219 for an appointment.

-The William H. Bush Memorial Library welcomes researchers to look through scrapbooks,
+The William H. Bush Memorial Library welcomes researchers to look at their collection and view the museum room.

 315-376-7490 http://www.martinsburglibrary.org